-- SRS and its sister departments will continue to oversee UNM contractors to ensure that they comply with federal law, municipal ordinance and contractual provisions and implementing a Stormwater Pollution Prevention Plan (SWPPP). - FM's Environmental Services Design & Development Standard Requirements prohibits washing of concrete trucks into an uncontrolled area, and requires removal of construction debris, including concrete tailings from site. - SRS and its sister departments will continue to review site plans and attend pre-construction review meetings to try to ensure consistency with applicable storm water quality requirements.
+- EHS and its sister departments will continue to review site plans and attend pre-construction review meetings to try to ensure consistency with applicable storm water quality requirements.
 The plan review must occur prior to construction and focus on construction and post-construction stormwater quality measures that address likely impacts and public concerns.
-Site plan review must include evaluation of opportunities for incorporating green infrastructure (GI). - UNM will continue to comply with the CGP, including SWPPP preparation and eNOI application for all public projects greater than one acre. - UNM continues to welcome public participation in its SWMP.
+Site plan review must include evaluation of opportunities for incorporating green infrastructure (GI). - UNM will continue to comply with the CGP, including SWPPP preparation and eNOI application for all public projects greater than one acre. - e) UNM continues to welcome public participation in its SWMP.
 The draft SWMP was published for public comment before submittal to the EPA.
 Public comments were reviewed and addressed accordingly.
-The SRS Department continues involving other UNM departments, e.g., FM, PDC, etc., as stakeholders in the development and revision of UNM's SWMP. - UNM will continue to develop inspection procedures for exterior construction sites less than 1-acre.
-The new procedures will include: (1) determining who is responsible for conducting UNM construction site stormwater quality inspections; determining who has
+The EHS Department continues involving other UNM departments, e.g., FM, PDC, etc., as stakeholders in the development and revision of UNM's SWMP. - f) UNM will continue to develop inspection procedures for exterior construction sites less than 1-acre.
+The new procedures will include: (1) determining who is responsible for conducting UNM construction site stormwater quality inspections;

-- SRS and its sister departments will maintain records of documents required from contractors pertaining to Stormwater (i.e., erosion control plan, SWPP/eNOI application and fugitive dust permit.
-The number of documents will be reported in the annual report. - Site plan reviews and evaluation of opportunities for incorporating green infrastructure (GI) will be documented and reported in the annual report. - Finalized inspection procedures for exterior construction sites less than 1acre will be included the annual report as an appendix. - SRS will maintain records of the number of trainings offered on the SWMP and general storm water pollution prevention (P2) basics, and will report these in the annual report.
+fugitive dust permit.
+The number of within 24 hours after a storm

+documents will be event of 0.25" or greater.

+reported in the The UNM SWMP was

+annual report. finalized and sent to PDC and

+.
+FM and is being

+• Site plan reviews and implemented.
+Training

+evaluation of material on stormwater

+opportunities for management and pollution

+incorporating green prevention was finalized and

+infrastructure (GI) training was provided to the

+will be documented UNM Grounds and

+and reported in the Landscaping Staff.

+annual report.

+During this reporting period,

+٠ Finalized inspection Johnson Center was

+procedures for inspected for stormwater

+exterior construction management compliance.

+sites less than 1-acre

+will be included the Inspection procedures for

+annual report as an exterior construction sites

+appendix. less than 1-acre have been

+completed and are

+• EHS will maintain incorporated into this SWMP

+records of the and included in the annual

+number of trainings report as an appendix.

+offered on the

+SWMP and general Training was provided to the

+storm water pollution UNM Facilities management

+prevention (P2) staff in Areas 1-4 in

+basics, and will December of 2019.

+report these in the

+annual report.

+-